JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 ```

 ### Feature flags

+Feature flags are separated into their own set to avoid churn of top-level properties as new flags
+are rolled out and deprecated continuously.

 To enable a feature flag that is disabled by default, specify it in the set, for example: